habitat-sh/habitat/www/source/docs/create-packages-configure.html.md

 must be used to create complete documents: you cannot insert a section of YAML into an existing YAML document with this helper.

-## Further examples

-For an example of how to templatize a configuration file and add it to your plan, see [Add configuration to your plan](/tutorials/getting-started-configure-plan) from the getting started tutorial.

 <hr>
 <ul class="main-content--link-nav">
   <li>Continue to the next topic</li>